Rate my experience

 Read more

-The product issuer is Resolution Life Australasia Limited ABN 84 079 300 379, AFSL No. 233671 (Resolution Life).
-The information on this webpage is applicable for Resolution Life Retail insurance policy holders only.
-Resolution Life has provided this advice, which is general in nature only and does not take into account your objectives, financial situation or needs.
-Therefore, before acting on this advice, you should consider the appropriateness of the advice having regard to your objectives, financial situation and needs, as well as the relevant product disclosure statement or policy document, available from Resolution Life at resolutionlife.com.au or by calling 133 731, before making a decision about whether to acquire, or continue to hold, the product.
+Any advice on this website is provided by Resolution Life Australasia Limited ABN 84 079 300 379, AFSL No. 233671 (Resolution Life), and is general advice and does not take into account your objectives, financial situation or needs.
+Before acting on this advice, you should consider the appropriateness of the advice having regard to your objectives, financial situation and needs, as well as the relevant product disclosure statement and/or policy document, available from Resolution Life at resolutionlife.com.au or by calling 133 731, before making a decision on whether to acquire, or continue to hold, the product.

-The Target Market Determinations (TMDs) for our financial products can be found at resolutionlife.com.au/target-market-determinations, which describes the key features and attributes of a product that affect whether it is likely to be consistent with the objectives, financial situation and needs of consumers in the target market.
+The Target Market Determinations (TMDs) for our financial products (where applicable) can be found at Target Market Determinations (TMDs).
+The TMDs describe the key features and attributes of an applicable product that affect whether it is likely to be consistent with the objectives, financial situation and needs of consumers in the target market.

-Resolution Life is part of the Resolution Life Group and can be contacted on 133 731 or askus@resolutionlife.com.au.
+Resolution Life is part of the Resolution Life Group and can be contacted via contact-us or by calling the phone number mentioned above.